zgrkrtl/MouseRunner-UnityGame/README.md

 ## Technologies Used
 - Unity 2022.2.1f1 (C#)
-- TextMeshPro for UI
-- Cinemachine for camera control

 ## How to Play
 - **PC**: Use arrow keys to move left and right, spacebar to jump.